First, A Defense

 My One Change

-Recently, The Teacher and The Admin asked a group of educators about making one change.
+Recently, The Teacher and The Admin.
 The answers were inspiring.
 Much of this site is about exploring different ways to improve our practices.
 But, this question stuck with me.
 What would be my ONE change?

-Obviously, our attitudes and execution of homework would need to change.
-And, the idea of zeroes needs to change as well.
+Obviously,and of homework would need to change.
+And, the needs to change as well.
 But, those are systemic changes.
 As a Teacher for 20 years, there is one area that I know I can control.
 It’s the one area where red tape, minutia, and political battles are silenced.
 It’s a place where intentions and execution can meet.
 It is the classroom.

 So, my change would be what goes on in the classroom.
 The change would be to shift the idea of what it means to teach a class.
 The classical thought of teaching is one person in front of the room dispensing knowledge.
 We’ve since evolved a bit with cooperative group work, project based learning, literature circles, the workshop model, and even flipped classrooms.
 But, in the end, it is still primarily about the adult in front of the room worrying about “how can I fit this in?”